-Frequency of monitoring To whom are results reported Geographical areas considered How far into the future are risks considered?
-Comment Six-monthly or more frequently Individual/Sub-set of the Board or committee appointed by the Board all of ICL's global operations (see country list in question 0.3) > 6 years
+Frequency of monitoring To whom are results reported?
+Geographical areas considered How far into the future are risks considered?
+Comment Six-monthly or more frequently Board or individual/sub-set of the Board or committee appointed by the Board all of ICL's global operations (see country list in question 0.3) > 6 years